dell/csm-docs/content/docs/replication/deployment/powermax.md

 CSI driver for Dell PowerMax supports necessary extension calls from `dell-csi-extensions`.
 To be able to provision replicated volumes you would need to do the steps described in the following sections.

+>Note: File Replication for PowerMax is currently not supported

 ### Before Installation

 #### On Storage Array